Peculiarities of the density of states in SN junctions: Conclusions

 In the absolutely rigid limit ($\varkappa=0$), the full check-mark peculiarity is realized as long as $d_N$ is smaller than the critical thickness of the order of $\xi_N$, see Eq.\ \eqref{eq:dNcr}.
 At larger $d_N$, the check-mark is elevated.

 In the above regimes (i)--(iii), we also calculate the energy gap $E_g$ and $\nu(E)$ in the vicinity of $E_g$.
 At small thickness $d_N$, the gap is only slightly smaller than $\Delta_0$.

 Our results demonstrate that behavior of the DoS near $E=\Delta_0$ is very sensitive to the boundary conditions, and the full check-mark behavior can be easily destroyed (e.g., by finite $\varkappa$).
 At the same time, it has been recently shown that the SN interface in the form of constriction (quantum point contact) can stabilize this type of peculiarity stretching it into a secondary gap (``smile'' gap) in the DoS \cite{Reutlinger2014.PhysRevLett.112.067001,Reutlinger2014.PhysRevB.90.014521,Yokoyama2017.PhysRevB.95.045411,Whisler2018.PhysRevB.97.224515}.
 These results were obtained in setups with the N part represented by a chaotic cavity (quantum dot), implying the Green functions constant in space (0D limit).
 It would be interesting to apply our 1D approach (taking into account spatial gradients) to the systems which are expected to demonstrate the secondary gap.
+Another interesting open question is influence of non-ideal interface transmission on the peculiarity of the DoS in our planar-interface geometry.